Muskan-Bora/drag-drop-web-builder-reactapp/README.md

 👉 [Click here to view the live app](https://drag-drop-webapp.netlify.app/)

 ## Project Overview
-This project is a **Drag-and-Drop Website Builder** built as a prototype to transform the traditional form-based website creation experience into an intuitive and interactive interface.
+This prototype implements a click-to-add interface inspired by the drag-and-drop concept.
+Users can add elements (Text, Image, Button) to a canvas by clicking them in the sidebar.
+Once on the canvas, clicking an element opens a configuration panel to modify its properties via form inputs.

+This approach maintains the original form-based logic of the platform while introducing an interactive layout-building experience.

 ## Objective
 The goal was to develop a **drag-and-drop interface** that allows users to:
-- Drag and position components (text, images, buttons) on a canvas.
+- click-to-add components (text, images, buttons) on a canvas.
-- Edit each element's properties using form-based inputs.
+- Provide a form-based configuration panel for editing each element's properties.
 - Maintain responsive design for different screen sizes.

 ## Features
-- **Live Element Property Editing** via forms (text content, color, etc.)
+ - Click-to-Add Elements (Text, Image, Button)
+ - Form-Based Configuration Panel for each selected element
-- **Responsive Design** – Works well on desktop and mobile
+ - Responsive Design across desktop and mobile
-- Built using **React** and **Vite** for a fast and modern development setup
+ - Reusable Components and clean code structure

 ## Architecture & Folder Structure
 | Tool/Library      | Purpose                                       |